microsoft/vscode-docs/blogs/2020/07/27/containers-edu.md

 Remote – Containers in VS Code

-The Visual Studio Code Remote - Containers extension lets you use a container as your main coding environment.
-In the classroom, an instructor can take an exisiting dev container configuration or create their own and share it with the class.
+The Visual Studio Code [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension lets you use a container as your main coding environment.
+In the classroom, an instructor can take an [exisiting dev container](https://github.com/microsoft/vscode-dev-containers/tree/master/containers) or create their own and share it with the class.
 Each student can open the container in VS Code and automatically have the tools and runtimes they need to develop their applications.
 Students will also have access to VS Code’s full feature set, including IntelliSense and debugging, while developing their code.

 The Remote – Containers extension works solely with Linux-based containers, so although students may have different operating systems on their computers, the coding environment will be consistent across all of them.

 We’ve already seen instructors using Remote – Containers in their classrooms with success.
-You can check out Using DevContainers to Standardize Student Development Environments: An Experience Report to learn more about the experiences of three researchers who used dev containers in a semester-long course at UC San Diego.
+You can check out [Using DevContainers to Standardize Student Development Environments: An Experience Report](https://dl.acm.org/doi/pdf/10.1145/3341525.3387424) to learn more about the experiences of three researchers who used dev containers in a semester-long course at UC San Diego.

 This post will serve as a guide to instructors looking to implement development containers in the classroom to create a smoother, more consistent environment for their students.